 Sample HR Audit Survey Questions

-iHR Human Resources Audits are divided into question sets relating to HR activities.
-The questions are designed to give iHR qualitative and quantitative data.
-See sample of HR Audit survey questions.
+iHR Australia Human Resources Audits are divided into question sets relating to HR activities.
+The questions are designed to give iHR Australia qualitative and quantitative data.

 Typically, an audit is used to develop action plans or business plans based on the recommendations contained in the report.
 When used correctly and regularly, an audit can foster a climate of continuous improvement and help the organisation’s HR function to mature.